 Setting The Perfect Mood

 Potential buyers need to be able to imagine themselves living in the home you’re selling.
 Ultimately, bright and garish colors are a turnoff for buyers, so make sure that your walls are neutral colored.
 Natural lighting is also important, extremely so!
 Make sure to create the perfect feeling of open space and brightness by opening drapes and blinds.
 Adding some furniture helps too - each room should have the basics for furniture.
-So, in the bedroom ensure there is a bed, in the dining room a solid oak dining table and chairs and in the kitchen some kitchen utensils and outside some beautiful rustic log furniture.
+So, in the bedroom ensure there is a bed, in the dining room a solid oak dining table and chairs and in the kitchen some kitchen utensils and outside some beautiful outdoor furniture from Outdoor art pros

 Create Nooks And Spaces